Gauri-Dublish/Hex_Softwares_Movie_Recommendation_System/README.md

 ## Movie Recommendation System using Cosine Similarity

 ### Overview:
-This Python script implements a basic movie recommendation system using **Natural Language Processing (NLP)** techniques.
+This Python project implements a basic movie recommendation system using **Natural Language Processing (NLP)** techniques.
 The system computes the similarity between movies based on their **genre** and **overview**, and suggests movies that are similar to a given movie.
 The recommendations are generated using **cosine similarity** on a **bag-of-words** representation of the movie metadata.

 ### Prerequisites:
 - **Google Colab** or a local Python environment